mbuerke/personal_website/content/home/projects.md

 # This file represents a page section.
 headless: true
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 20

-title: Featured Projects
+title: Recent Projects
 subtitle: ''

 content: